spaenigs/peptidereactor/data/nep_neuropipred/README.md

 ##### Description

     Dataset is taken from [1] and downloaded from https://webs.iiitd.edu.in/raghava/neuropipred/download.php.
+We used the combined (main + validation) NeuroPIpred_DS1 dataset in this study.

 ##### Reference